 The downside to lab grown diamonds is that they require a huge amount of (often coal-powered) energy to produce and therefore have a large carbon footprint.
 Industry reports have published conflicting information about whether the carbon footprint of lab grown diamonds is higher or lower than mined diamonds.

-The diamond mining industry has its own environmental challenges, including damage to ecosystems, impacts to local communities and significant water and energy consumption.
-Efforts are being made to reform the industry, including increasing transparency in the supply chain, enhancing support for local communities and implementing sustainability programs such as rehabilitating mine sites after use.
+The diamond mining industry has its own challenges, including damage to ecosystems, displacement of local communities and significant water and energy consumption.
+Efforts are being made to reform the industry.
+These efforts include increasing transparency in the supply chain, enhancing support for local communities and sustainability programs that rehabilitate mine sites after use.

 Many communities and countries benefit from the revenue, employment opportunities, social programs and infrastructure brought by diamond mining.
 However as an industry dominated by a few large players with significant vested interests, transparency and change are not always easy to achieve.

-With so many contributing factors, the verdict is still out on whether (non sustainability rated) lab created or mined diamonds are more sustainable (more info on sustainability rated diamonds below).
+With so many contributing factors, the verdict is still out on whether (non sustainability rated) lab created or mined diamonds are more sustainable.
+Read on for more info on sustainability rated diamonds.

 What about conflict diamonds?